 - Limited colors and styles

 Why dads love them: They hit that perfect “I tried but I’m still comfy” balance.
 Great for date night or running errands, and unlike cheap 3-packs, they won’t fall apart before next football season.
-Also, check out our guide to the best shirts for Dad bods.

 A Watch That Doesn’t Scream “Midlife Crisis”